 The Senior School offers a broad range of subject choices that will equip students to confront the challenges of an ever changing world.
 The Senior School has developed programs to provide boys with opportunities to perform to an excellent standard in many fields of endeavour.
 We also aim to recognise and build on the work of the Middle School in providing the opportunity for each boy to become an independent and active learner through rich and challenging curriculum.

-Blocking of the timetable in the Senior School enables students to undertake VCE Units, VETiS certificates and School Based Apprenticeships or traineeships (SBAT) from the beginning of Year 10, opening up a wide range of subject choices for students as well as allowing the boys to study additional units as well as VCAL at Years 11 and 12.
+Blocking of the timetable in the Senior School enables students to undertake VCE Units, VETiS certificates and School Based Apprenticeships or traineeships (SBAT) from the beginning of Year 10, opening up a wide range of subject choices for students.

 The Year 10 program consists of core subjects (compulsory for all), and elective subjects.